ttwange/divvy_data_engineering_project/README.md

 For more details, refer to the provided documentation files: `Divvy_data.pdf` for data specifics and `Divvy_Bike_Report.pdf` for visualizations and analysis.

-For any questions or assistance, please contact
+For any questions or assistance, please c
 **Note:** This README provides a high-level overview of the project structure and goals.
 For detailed instructions and explanations, refer to the project's internal files and documentation.